arcAman07/SOB-CompetencyTest/README.md

 # Expected Outcomes:

-One or more exploratory research projects that produce new insight useful to routing nodes and users of Torq.
+One or more exploratory research projects that produce new insight useful to routing nodes and users of Torq. <br>
-If the findings suggest that some sort of automation can help users, then a proof of concept can be developed using Python, Typescript or Go.
+If the findings suggest that some sort of automation can help users, then a proof of concept can be developed using Python, Typescript or Go. <br>
-(optional) Implement a successful proof of concept into Torq.
+(optional) Implement a successful proof of concept into Torq. <br>
 Write one or more short articles that explain the process and findings for each project. <br>

 # Skills Required: